Anterior cruciate ligament (ACL)

 Integral to your stability, your anterior cruciate ligament is one of the most important bands of tissue in your knee.

-However, in the midst of the action, when you’re required to run, stop or change direction, it may become sprained or torn.
+This ligament is one of your body’s most essential parts for performing any kind of sport.
+But in the midst of action, when you’re required to run, stop or change direction, it may become sprained or torn.

 You may hear a popping sound when the damage occurs, but not always.